ChanuB16/ChanuB16/README.md

 # 💫 About Me:
 🎓 I'm a Information Systems Engineering undergraduate student at SLIIT

 💻 I’m open to collaborating with tech companies

 🤝 I’m looking for guidance and mentorship in my work

-🚀 Passionate about learning,building & growing in tech
+🚀 Passionate about learning, building, and growing in tech

-🚀 Passionate about learning, building, and growing in tech 💡 Always curious—ask me anything!
+💡 Always curious—ask me anything!

 🌟 Let’s connect and create something impactful

 ## 🌐 Socials: